Contents

 What does a provider weight of 0.0 actually do?

-It removes the provider from the panel entirely.
-The model is not called, no findings are produced, and no cost is incurred.
-Use it when a provider's style does not fit your codebase, when you want to avoid rate-limit pressure, or when a provider produces a persistent pattern of false positives for your language or framework.
+It kicks the provider out of the panel.
+The model isn't called, no findings come back, no cost is incurred.
+Use it when a provider's style doesn't fit your codebase, when you want to dodge a rate limit, or when a provider has been throwing persistent false positives for your language or framework.

 Do weights affect moderator-decides mode?